FakeACat/EliteCostFix/README.md

 -Setting the new tier's cost multiplier to the same as the normal tier 1's cost multiplier -Disabling the normal tier 1 once the new tier is available (not sure if this is actually needed)

 This achieves what I believe was the intended behaviour - introducing gilded elites to the tier 1 elite pool starting at stage 3.
+There may be a better way to do this but considering how much harder this issue makes the game, I wanted to get this out fairly quick.